RMichelsen/Nvy/README.md

 - `--position=<x>,<y>` to start with a given position, e.g. `--position=500,200`
 - `--geometry=<cols>x<rows>` to start with a given number of rows and columns, e.g. `--geometry=80x25`
 - `--disable-ligatures` to disable font ligatures
+- `--disable-fullscreen` to disable toggling fullscreen with Alt+Enter
 - `--linespace-factor=<float>` to scale the line spacing by a floating point factor, e.g. `--linespace-factor=1.2`

 ## Extra Features